-Current controls Exhibited Draft Strategy controls Submission comments Comment Precinct 8 B4 Mixed Use FSR - 5:1 Height - 32m (part) and 36m Precinct 9 B4 Mixed Use FSR - 5:1 Precinct 8 B4 Mixed Use FSR - 5:1 Height - 60m (part c); Precinct 9 B4 Mixed Use FSR - 5:1 Precinct 8 Irregular precinct between Church St and Doodson Ave centred on John St, Lidcombe, and Precinct 9 1-5A Church St, 13 - 25 Board St Lidcombe Height - 60m Height - 60m (parts a and b are addressed below) the Dooleys site within Precincts 8 (western part) and 9, as they will go some way to ensuring better urban design and architectural outcomes for the town centre.
+Current controls Exhibited Draft Strategy controls Submission comments Comment Precinct 8 B4 Mixed Use FSR - 5:1 Height - 32m (part) and 36m Precinct 9 B4 Mixed Use Precinct 8 B4 Mixed Use FSR - 5:1 Height - 60m (part c); Precinct 9 B4 Mixed Use FSR - 5:1 Precinct 8 Irregular precinct between Church St and Doodson Ave centred on John St, Lidcombe, and Precinct 9 1-5A Church St, 13 - 25 Board St Lidcombe FSR = 5:1 Height = 60m Height - 60m (parts a and b are addressed below) Landowner submission supports the proposed controls for the Deoleys site within Precincts 8 (western part) and 9, as they will go some way to ensuring better urban design and architectural outcomes for the town centre.
 This large landholding provides a long term opportunity under these controls to strengthen the vitality the centre consistent with Council's planning objectives.
-Landowner looks forward to the opportunity to comment on controls under the future planning proposal. for part of Precinct 8 and Precinct 9 are recommended.
+Landowner looks forward to the opportunity to comment on controls under the future planning proposal.
+Noted and addressed below.
+An increase in height for part of Precinct 8 and Precinct 9 are recommended.
 In response to submissions received an increase in the exhibited height from 60m to 70m is recommended for Precinct 9 and the western half of Precinct 8 (west of John Street).
 This creates an opportunity to improve public domain and interface with John Street, as well as north-south through site links.
 The location of this precinct on the northern side of the station means that shadows cast by any redevelopment will fall primarily on the train line and Olympic Drive, rather than existing residential development.
 Object to proposed development for Lidcombe Dooley's site.
 The proposal is financed by and will enhance its gaming facilities.
 It is primed to overshadow and drive out other businesses, whereas we need business competition.
 Although I live in Lidcombe I bypass its shopping and transport due to overcrowding on the infrastructure - the streets, and station exits.
 Noted.
 As per comments above.